 Another wall plaque commemorates Second Lieutenant Norman Owen, son of the rector, who was killed at the Battle of the Aisne in 1914, in the first months of World War One.

-In the churchyard are several interesting 18th and 19th century gravestones.
-One of the most intriguing memorials is to a 19th century coachman named Skinner, who died in a road accident.
-The epitah reads:
+In the churchyard are several interesting 18th and 19th-century gravestones.
+One of the most intriguing memorials is to a 19th-century coachman named Skinner, who died in a road accident.
+The epitaph reads:

 'With passengers of every age

 With care I drove from stage to stage

 And stopped the course of my machine'

 Also in the churchyard is the grave of Sir Clement Harmon (d.
 1975) who served as Lord Mayor of London in 1963/4.

 St Peter's church is an interesting historic building set in a typically pretty Hampshire village.
 The church was open when we visited, and as far as we can determine it is usually open daily to visitors.

 About Over Wallop